spec-files-extra/spec-files-extra/README.md

 If you can help setting up this git repository, please drop me a note on sfepackages@gmail.com or on twitter @sfepackages

+For news see the workbench articles on the blog: https://sfe.opencsw.org

 Regards
 tomww